mpatacchiola/blog/_posts/2016-12-21-dissecting-reinforcement-learning-2.markdown

  [ 0.69873614  0.6478315   0.
 0.        ]]
 ```

-As you can see the utility get more and more accurate and in the limit to infinite it converges to the true values.
+As you can see the utility gets more and more accurate and in the limit to infinite it converges to the true values.
 In the first post we already found the utilities of this particular grid world using the dynamic programming techniques.
-Here we can compare the results obtained with MC and the one obtained with dynamic programming:
+Here we can compare the results obtained with MC and the ones obtained with dynamic programming:

 ![Passive Model-Free RL DP vs MC policy estimation]({{site.baseurl}}/images/reinforcement_learning_utility_estimation_dp_vs_mc.png){:class="img-responsive"}